OPTIONAL THEME:

 INFANTILIZED humans in WALLᐧE (2008)

 Here is a short excerpt from the screenplay of the 2008 Pixar movie WALLᐧE.
 Hundreds of years after ruining planet Earth, humans are confined to a spaceship called Axiom.
-As in Forster’s The Machine Stops short story written a century earlier, humans have degenerated in mind and body with advanced technology catering to every need.
+Humans have degenerated in mind and body with advanced technology catering to every need.

 Wally is in awe.
 Hundreds of floors of GUEST ROOMS rise on all sides.
 THOUSANDS OF PASSENGERS fill the giant space.
 All reclined and riding on hover chairs.
 MULTIPLE FLOOR LINES guide their chairs in all directions.